 The Wrong Box

-My novel, the Wrong Box, is slated for publication by Thunderpoint Publishing on 20th April 2017.
-You can pre-order the Kindle and paperback Edition from Amazon or Waterstone’s now!
+My novel, the Wrong Box, was published by Thunderpoint Publishing on 20th April 2017.
+You can order the Kindle and paperback Edition from Amazon or Waterstone’s now!
 Here’s the spiel:

 All I know is, I’m in exile in Scotland, and there’s a dead Scouser businessman in my bath.
 With his toe up the tap.